 He was a very “hyper” baby, but Mindy figured he was just energetic.
 However, when he began to speak, his language was unintelligible, and remained so.
 His earliest diagnosis was “anxiety,” but Mindy knew it was more than that.

 He eventually received numerous diagnoses including a sensory disorder, phonological dyslexia (an extreme form of dyslexia), dysgraphia (difficulty writing), ADHD and severely delayed fine motor skills.
 He had meltdowns in school every two or three months and was on medication for ADHD.

 Philip couldn’t sleep at night and would fall profoundly asleep in school.
 One teacher wondered if he had narcolepsy.
 Mindy took Philip to a pediatric sleep specialist in Miami who conducted a sleep study and identified an alarming deficit in REM sleep.
 Thus continued the medication march: One pill to stay awake during the day.
 Another to go to sleep and stay asleep at night.
 Another for ADHD.
 All with side effects.

 “My child can’t be on medication the rest of his life”

 “I finally decided that I couldn’t have my child’s life dependent on medication – that this couldn’t be the rest of my child’s life and the rest of my life as a parent, “Mindy recalled.

 She began seeking non-medication approaches.

-One day she saw an ad on Facebook for Center for Brain.
+One day she saw an ad on Facebook for the Center for Brain Training.
 She was intrigued, even studied the website, but decided not to look further into it because she was spending so much money already on various therapies.